shanelindsay/pop-up-psych/activities.md

 # Summary of Science Activities
 This guide gathers grab-and-go psychology and neuroscience demonstrations for science fairs, open days, and classroom visits.
-Our principles are simple: spark curiosity, get everyone doing—not just watching—and then ground the wow-factor in rock-solid research.
+Our principles are simple: spark curiosity, get everyone doing, not just watching, and then ground the wow-factor in rock-solid research.
 Each activity is safe, low-cost, and connects a striking illusion or measurement to a core idea about how minds and brains work in everyday life.

 Our approach is three pronged:
 1. Invite them to take part